 Targray Company History

-In 1998, Targray relocates its headquarters to a significantly larger facility in Pointe Claire, Quebec, and begins to expand internationally with the opening of sales offices in the Netherlands, Hong Kong and California.
-By the end of the decade, The company has established itself as one of the optical media industry’s leading international distributors.
+In 1998, Targray relocates its headquarters to a significantly larger facility in Pointe Claire, Quebec, and begins to expand internationally with the opening of sales offices in California, Netherlands and China.
+By the end of the decade, The company has established itself as one of the industry’s leading distributors.

-In 2007, the Targray Board of Directors selects long-time VP Andrew Richardson to succeed his father Thomas in the role of President.
-Shortly thereafter, the company moves into its new Global Headquarters in the city of Kirkland.
-Custom-built to meet Targray’s organizational requirements, the new location provides a state-of-the-art worklplace environment for up to 100 full-time employees and a 50,000 square foot warehouse facility.
+In 2007, the Targray Board of Directors selects long-time VP Andrew Richardson to succeed his father Tom in the role of President.
+Shortly thereafter, the company moves into its new Global Headquarters in the city of Kirkland, Quebec.

 2003 | Targray opens 7 international sales locations over a two-year period.